-The following table presents fees for professional services rendered by Ernst & Young LLP, our independent registered public accountants for both fiscal year 2022 and 2021:
+The following table presents the fees for the professional services provided by the Company's previous independent registered public accounting firm, Ernst & Young LLP ("E&Y"), for fiscal year 2022 and by RSM US LLP for fiscal year 2023:

-2022 2021
+2023 2022

-Audit Fees (1) \$ 9 15,650 \$ 777,900
+Audit Fees (1) \$ 879,428 \$ 915,650

 Audit-Related Fees (2)

 Tax Fees (3)

-All Other Fees (4) -
+All Other Fees (4)

-\$ 9 15,650 \$ 777,900
+\$ 879,428 \$ 915,650

-- (1) Audit Fees were principally for services rendered for the audit and/or review of our consolidated financial statements.
-For 2021, includes fees related to services rendered in connection with the issuance of a consent related to a Registration Statement on Form S-8. - (2) Audit-Related Fees includes fees for services rendered in connection with accounting and reporting consultations, as well as other audits required by contract or regulation. - (3) Tax Fees consist of fees billed in the indicated year for professional services with respect to tax compliance, tax advice and tax planning. - (4) All Other Fees consist of fees billed in the indicated year for other permissible work that is not included within the above category descriptions.
+- (1) Audit Fees were principally for services rendered for the audit and/or review of our consolidated financial statements. - (2) Audit-Related Fees includes fees for services rendered in connection with accounting and reporting consultations, as well as other audits required by contract or regulation. - (3) Tax Fees consist of fees billed in the indicated year for professional services with respect to tax compliance, tax advice and tax planning. - (4) All Other Fees consist of fees billed in the indicated year for other permissible work that is not included within the above category descriptions.